Corteva Coliseum: Ice hockey

 The Indianapolis Capitals of the American Hockey League played at the Coliseum from 1939 to 1952, winning the Calder Cup in 1942 and 1950.
 The Indianapolis Chiefs of the International Hockey League played at the Coliseum from 1955 to 1962, winning the Turner Cup in 1958.
-The Indianapolis Checkers of the Central Hockey League and International Hockey League played at the Coliseum from 1979 to 1985, winning back-to-back Adams Cup Championships in 1982 and 1983.
-The Indianapolis Ice of the International Hockey League played in the Coliseum from 1988 to 1994, and again from 1997 to 1999 when the Conseco Fieldhouse was under construction, winning the 1990 Turner Cup championship.
+The Indianapolis Checkers of the Central Hockey League played at the Coliseum from 1981 to 1985, winning back-to-back Adams Cup Championships in 1982 and 1983.
+The Indianapolis Ice of the Central Hockey League played at the Coliseum from 1999 to 2004, winning the 2000 Ray Miron President's Cup Championship.

 The Indiana Ice of the United States Hockey League played at the Coliseum from 2004 to 2012, leaving due to the renovation.
 The Ice won the USHL's Clark Cup in 2009 while playing in the building.
 They did not return to the Coliseum upon the venue reopening, opting for withdrawal from competition or dormancy until another venue could be secured.
-Since 2014 the Indy Fuel hockey team has played in the arena.
-The Fuel are an ECHL team affiliated with the Chicago Blackhawks.
-The 2023–2024 season was the last for the Fuel at the Coliseum before they leave for the new Fishers Event Center currently under construction in suburban Fishers.
+From 2014 to 2024, the Indy Fuel ECHL hockey team played in the arena.
+The 2023–2024 season was the last for the Fuel at the Coliseum before they left for the Fishers Event Center in suburban Fishers.

-The Coliseum hosted the American Hockey League's Calder Cup Final in 1942, 1943 and 1950; the International Hockey League's Turner Cup Final in 1957, 1958 and 1990; the Central Hockey League's Adams Cup Final in 1982, 1983 and 1984; and the United States Hockey League's Clark Cup Final in 2009.
+The Coliseum hosted the American Hockey League's Calder Cup Final in 1942, 1943 and 1950; the International Hockey League's Turner Cup Final in 1957 and 1958; the Central Hockey League's Adams Cup Final in 1982, 1983 and 1984, and Ray Miron President's Cup Final in 2000; and the United States Hockey League's Clark Cup Final in 2009.
 Eight of Indianapolis' nine hockey championship teams called the Coliseum home.